anshu10virgo/RepData_PeerAssessment1/PA1_template.md

 1. We check if file exists, else we download the file
 2. We load the data
 3. Convert the date into correct date format
-4. Mutate the weekday/weekend column with each row
+4. Filtering the clean records from the dataset

 ```r
 url <- "https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip"